samlof/2D-top-down-SDL/README.md

 # README #

 ### How do I get set up? ###
-SDL2-2.0.4 required.
+SDL2-2.0.4 and glew-2.0.0 required.
 By default in C:/cpplibraries, change it if necessary.
 Copy dlls into project folder.

 * Summary of set up
 * Configuration